 Black History Month

-Year 6 study a unit based around a number of songs from different African countries in Autumn 1.
-All year groups pick at least one song by well-known black artists to sing, listen to and learn about for Black History Month.
+Year 5 study hip hop and Year 6 study a unit based around a number of songs from different African countries in Autumn 1.
+All year groups pick at least one song by well-known black artists to sing, listen to, and learn about for Black History Month.